EU customs duty on low-value ecommerce imports: July 2026 readiness checklist

 Retailers should model landed costs under multiple fee structures: per-parcel, per-item-line, and stacked national-plus-EU fees for key destination markets.

-For a parcel containing products across three HS codes, the difference between €3 and €9 in EU duty alone scales quickly.
-A retailer shipping 10,000 parcels per month with an average of 2.5 HS codes per shipment faces €75,000 in monthly EU duty under per-tariff-heading assessment versus €30,000 under a per-parcel interpretation.
-For shipments into France or Romania, national fees add to that figure on top.
+For a parcel containing products across three tariff classifications, the difference between €3 and €9 in EU duty alone scales quickly.
+A retailer shipping 10,000 parcels per month with an average of 2.5 classifications per shipment faces €75,000 in monthly EU duty under a per-classification model versus €30,000 under a per-parcel interpretation.
+For shipments into markets with national fees, those charges add on top of that figure.

 Product mix directly impacts exposure.
 Single-SKU orders produce more predictable costs.
 Multi-item shipments spanning different tariff classifications create variable costs that compound quickly.